CumulusNetworks/docs/content/guides/production-ready-automation/_index.md

 version: "1.0"
 draft: true
 ---
-Cumulus production ready automation provides several examples of a fully operationalized, automated data center and includes:
+The Cumulus production ready automation package provides several examples of a fully operationalized, automated data center and includes:

 - A standard reference topology for all examples
-- A full Vagrant/libvirt simulation of the reference topology (cldemo2) that provides the foundational physical infrastructure and bootstrap configuration to be able to support and demonstrate Cumulus Linux features and technologies.
+- A full Vagrant/libvirt simulation of the reference topology (cldemo2) that provides the foundational physical infrastructure and bootstrap configuration to support and demonstrate Cumulus Linux features and technologies
 - Best practice Ansible automation and infrastructure as code (IaC)
 - Working examples of continuous integration/continuous deployment (CI/CD) using Gitlab
 - CI/CD testing powered by NetQ Cloud